atimapregoodness/inGallery/README.md

 ## Contact Us

-For support or inquiries, please reach out to our team at [surport.ingallery.xyz](mailto:customerservice.ingallery.xyz).
+For support or inquiries, please reach out to our team at [surport@ingallery.xyz](mailto:support@ingallery.xyz).

 ---